SBU-BMI/quip_distro/README.md

 total of 32 Billion features) generated from about 3,000 TCGA whole slide tissue images.

 You may download a demo VMWare VM (in the OVA format) containing all of the docker images and web applications from the following [link]
-(http://quip2.bmi.stonybrook.edu:4000/quipvm/) and this [link](https://drive.google.com/file/d/0B9Sq9MWc46AuOHBZR0tGMTlXOU0/view?usp=sharing).
+(http://quip2.bmi.stonybrook.edu:4000/quipvm/) or this [link](https://drive.google.com/file/d/0B9Sq9MWc46AuOHBZR0tGMTlXOU0/view?usp=sharing).
 The download size is 12GB.

 The VM starts all the containers on boot.
 It is configured to use 2GB memory and 2 CPU cores.
 Please wait for about 30 seconds for the start process to complete.
 You can log on to the VM with userid: quip and password: quipdemo.
 The Google Chrome browser will open automatically upon login and will bring up the QuIP home page.
 A TCGA whole slide tissue image is already loaded to the system along with some analysis results.
 There are additional TCGA whole slide tissue images on /home/quip/Desktop which can be loaded using the Image Loader app accessible from the home page.